YueZhan721/MambaSOD/README.md

 # MambaSOD: Dual Mamba-Driven Cross-Modal Fusion Network for RGB-D Salient Object Detection

-# News
+# 🔥News

-- Our paper is accepted by Neurocomputing'25 💡
+- Our paper is accepted by Neurocomputing'25